BastienL/GPSDetector/README.md

 		}
 	</script>

-See also the sample project in the repository.
+See also the sample project (PhoneGap 3.1) in the repository.